 I have been looking forward to sharing this post with you because it’s been so exciting and so many of you have been following our journey since I shared that we had put our house on the market last year.
-So today I’m sharing a little behind-the-scenes story of our move & new house!
+So today I’m sharing a little behind-the-scenes story of our new house and our move!

 The way things worked out is truly amazing, oddly coincidental, and I’m still pinching myself and thanking the big man upstairs for everything falling into place the way it did.